vitormattos/bash_history/README.md

 Never more lost your `.bash_history`

+> **PS**: I can't solved a problem: the crontab haven't permission to get the ssh-agent.
+You will need push the gist directory manually.

 ## Explaning how this project work

 The target is save your `.bash_history` into a secret gist.